 My mother made a variation of this baked pancake for Sunday morning breakfasts.
 There really isn’t much to it, but it somehow manages to rise dramatically as it bakes.
 I have improved the original recipe by adding a little sugar and lemon zest–and, of course, vanilla!

-What I love about these cookies is that they are deeply chocolate, slightly crisp and chewy on the outside and moist inside.
+What I love about these cookies is that they are deeply chocolate, slightly crisp and chewy on the outside and densely chocolate inside.
 Just before serving, pop them into a microwave for a few seconds or a warm (not hot) oven for a few minutes to melt the chocolate a little.
-Delicious!
+They also keep well, assuming you can keep from eating them all in one sitting.

 Cookie?
 Cake?
 Extreme Candy Bar?